This article was last updated on Nov. 15, 2019.

 If you’re in an area that doesn’t have a drop-off location nearby and you don’t want to dispose of medications yourself, the U.S. Drug Enforcement Administration sponsors National Prescription Drug Take Back Day twice a year in April and October at locations nationwide.
-The first Drug Take Back Day of 2019 is on April 27, from 10 a.m. to 2 p.m.
+The next Drug Take Back Day is on October 26, from 10 a.m. to 2 p.m.
 Find a nearby collection site External Site or call 800-882-9539 for more information.

 Option 3: Dispose of them yourself.